julie-p/Crypto-Bot/README.md

 * The amount of each cryptocurrency and the total of the wallet is updated every 10 seconds
 * See the percentage of each crypto currency in the portfolio with clear chart pie
 * Local date and time
+* When the page is displayed, all the data is shown simultaneously with the use of a loader
 ## Setup

 To run this project, install locally using npm :